AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/README.md

 GPIO 15 is used for the data from the RXB6 receiver.
 As antenna please use a short wire (e.g. 17,3 cm).
 GPIO 2 is used to generate accustical feedback with a piezo buzzer.

 For programming the KeyFob please use the sketch ESP32_433_Programming.ino (https://github.com/AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/tree/master/ESP32_433_Programming).
-The Transmitter has to be connected to GPIO 19.
+The Transmitter is connected to GPIO 19.

 It is possible to integrate the Remote Control code also in other ESP32 NMEA2000 projects (like the WiFi Gateway).
 But unfortunately the WLAN interfers with the 433 MHz receiver.
 Either RF part or interrupt for the RCSwitch).
 I noticed problems with the correct recognition of keys from the remote.
 As a result, I would suggest to avoid the integration in any other project with WLAN.